Fords Prairie, Washington: Government and politics

-Fords Prairie is recognized as being majority Republican.
-As Fords Prairie is an unincorporated community, there are no defined bounds and the precinct may be incongruous with the census boundaries.
+As Fords Prairie is an unincorporated community, there are no defined bounds and the voting precinct may be incongruous with the census boundaries.

 The 2020 election included 14 votes for candidates of the Libertarian Party and 8 votes for write-in candidates.
+In the 2024 election, there were 5 votes cast for write-in candidates and 15 votes were tallied for Robert F. Kennedy Jr..

 Education

 The first school in Fords Prairie was the Lum Schoolhouse, located on the corner of present-day Lum Road and Reynolds Avenue.
 The community's school district, by 1906, served 100 students and was at the time the largest rural school district in Lewis County.
 A wood, two-story school was constructed in 1916 for $13,000.
 The schoolhouse, which served students up to 10th grade, expanded in 1925 with a basement and playroom.
 The home economics class provided extra food to students during the later years of the Great Depression.

 The Fords Prairie school district merged with Centralia in 1944 and the schoolhouse burned down in 1945.
 The community constructed a new school facility in 1947 which included the first kindergarten class in the town.

 Centralia High School is located within Fords Prairie.